inboxstartup/docs/index.md

 - The Swiss Knife for Entrepreneurs and Founders.
 - Helping entrepreneurs and founders run companies with the right tools during their formative times.
+- If you need encouragement to start a company, don’t do it. — Elon Musk

 ---